-Many describe them as tiny stabbing pains, direct jabs to the heart that come on suddenly, restricting breathing.
-We should tell you that this is a relatively common phenomenon that we’ve all experienced at some point, but just because it’s common doesn’t mean it should be ignored.
+Many describe feeling tiny stabbing pains, like direct jabs to the heart that come on suddenly and restrict breathing.
+We should tell you that this is a relatively common phenomenon that we’ve all experienced at some point.
+Still, just because it’s common doesn’t mean it should be ignored.
 When experiencing one of these attacks, doctors recommend following these guidelines:

-- Sit comfortably and try your best to calm down.
+- Sit comfortably and try your best to remain calm.

-- Remember that it will pass within a few moments.
+- Remember that it will likely pass within a few moments.

 - Relax and try to breathe calmly and slowly, exhaling through the mouth.

-- Take your pulse, if you can.
-If you notice it’s high and accompanied with rapid breathing and pain that extends into the neck or arms, seek medical assistance immediately.
+- Lastly, take your pulse, if you can.
+If you notice it’s high and accompanied with rapid breathing and pain extending into the neck or arms, seek medical assistance immediately.
 But, to reiterate, in almost 70% of cases the cause of these attacks can be attributed to anxiety or stress.

 Cause 1: Anxiety or Stress

-Anxiety and stress are the number one causes and shouldn’t be ignored because stabbing chest pains can be a sign of something more serious.
-Something curious that you may not know: symptoms of stress or anxiety do not always occur with the stressful situation; it’s possible to work in a stress and anxiety filled environment and still perform well throughout the day, but the symptoms of anxiety and stress will follow you home.
+Anxiety and stress are the number one causes of this physical reaction.
+However, don’t ignore it, because stabbing chest pains can also be a sign of something more serious.
+It might surprise you, but symptoms of stress or anxiety do not always occur during the stressful situation.
+It’s possible to work in a stress and anxiety filled environment, perform well throughout the day, then experience anxiety and stress once you leave.

-When you get home, you get a headache, feel dizzy… and what’s worse is the symptoms can reappear the next morning as you’re getting dressed for work.
+When you get home, you might get a headache or begin to feel dizzy.
+Even if it fades, the symptoms might reappear the next morning as you’re getting dressed for work.

-Experts report that the highest number of heart attacks and other cardiac problems occur during the holidays and weekends, those times where we’re supposed to be relaxing, but the body is incapable of doing so.
-The level of cortisol in the body is too high and symptoms like stabbing chest pains begin to appear.
+Experts report that the highest number of heart attacks and other cardiac problems occur during the holidays and weekends.
+We’re supposed to be relaxing, but the body is incapable of doing so.
+When the level of cortisol in the body is too high, symptoms like stabbing chest pains begin to appear.

-They can happen when you’re sitting down to dinner, watching TV, or talking on the phone, and then all of a sudden, you feel like you can’t breathe.
+They can happen when you’re sitting down to dinner, watching TV, or talking on the phone.
+All of a sudden, you feel like you can’t breathe.
 Check out some of the most common causes of stabbing chest pain:

 - Tense muscles.
-The tension rises so high that it becomes a problem and suddenly we’re unable to breathe properly.
+The tension becomes so great that it suddenly we’re unable to breathe properly.

-- Vegetative hyperactivity (dizziness, rapid heart beat, sweating, classic tachypnea, characterized by rapid, intense breathing that can lead to stabbing pains in the chest).
+- Vegetative hyperactivity (dizziness, rapid heart beat, and sweating.
+Classic tachypnea is characterized by rapid, intense breathing that can lead to stabbing pains in the chest).

-What can we do to alleviate the symptoms?
+What can you do to alleviate the symptoms?

-What you should do first is try to relax and begin breathing from the diaphragm.
+First, relax, and begin breathing from the diaphragm.
 This allows the lungs to completely fill with air.
-How is it done?
+How can you do this?
 Follow these steps: